The Nutritional Value And Health Benefits Of Black Chickpeas

 controls blood pressure and improve cardiovascular health

-Black chickpeas can potentially normalize blood pressure, particularly for individuals with hypertension.
+Black chickpeas can potentially normalise blood pressure, particularly for individuals with hypertension.
 The presence of potassium and magnesium helps maintain electrolyte balance in the body, regulating blood pressure levels.

 Improves Cardiovascular Health